-Ways of scaling software architecture, applications and systems - updated 2020
+Ways of scaling software architecture, applications and systems - updated 2025

 There are several ways to scale software applications.
 The way of scaling is often thought about during the design phase of the system.
-I have 3 ways of scaling that I - and many others - often refer to.
+I have three ways of scaling that I - and many others - often refer to.
 I see these as "scaling patterns" just like software has "design patterns".
-The 3 patterns can be used to scale data, servers, and services, they are mentioned in the "art of scalability" book.
+The three patterns can be used to scale data, servers, and services, they are mentioned in the "art of scalability" book.
 This is a good read for any architect or software developer who are into software architecture (I will link it at the bottom).

 Scale by duplication